 Did you know that people from Ireland were among the first immigrants to this area?
 They came here in the early 19th century to help dig canals along the Grand River.
 So Irish heritage is Grand Rapids heritage – and Grand Rapids knows how to celebrate St. Patrick’s day right!

-COVID-19 precautions have curtailed some of our usual festivities, but there are still great opportunities to get your shamrock on – and since St. Patrick’s Day falls in the middle of the week, we’re officially extending the celebration from one weekend to the next!
+There are great opportunities to get your shamrock on – and since St. Patrick’s Day falls in the middle of the week, we’re officially extending the celebration from one weekend to the next!

 Celebrate the holiday by letting someone else do the cooking – and brewing, distilling and mixing – even if your cuisine of choice isn’t Irish.
 Search 900+ restaurants for the fare, ambience and neighborhood of your choice.
 Bars and restaurants are currently limited to 25% capacity indoors, so many advise guests to make reservations or call ahead for seating.

 If you can’t (or prefer not to) get in, consider dining out.
 Outdoor dining spaces were all the rage this winter – and something tells us they’re going to be hot tickets for the week of St. Patrick’s Day.
 Many restaurants also offer carryout/delivery!

 Speaking of carryout – Refreshment Areas in Downtown, Bridge Street and Monroe North allow you to purchase alcohol from participating businesses and drink them as you walk around the designated areas.
 The Irish would approve!